Developing a fall and winter grazing plan can help you save money on winter feed costs. The less you spend on harvested forages, the better, right?

 For the Midwest, the best winter forages are cover crops such as cereal rye, radishes, turnips, annual ryegrass, oats and triticale.
 The Natural Resources Conservation Service (NRCS) follows the Rule of Three principle for cover crop diversity.
 Each variety should include three primary plant groups – grasses, legumes and forbs (broadleaves) with two to three species from each group.
 That means six to eight plants would be included in each cover crop mix.

-To select the suitable varieties for your area and goals, use a cover crop calculator, such as this one from the Midwest Cover Crop Councils, or contact your local NRCS plant specialists to help choose what crops best fit your operation.
+To select the suitable varieties for your area and goals, use a cover crop calculator, such as this one from the Midwest Cover Crop Councils, or contact your local NRCS office to choose which crops best fit your operation.

 Where and When to Plant Winter Forages?